garynth41/-Java-Programming-and-Software-Engineering-Fundamentals-Specialization/Programming Foundations with JavaScript, HTML and CSS/README.md

 <h3>What I learned in this course:</h3>
 1- Think critically about how to solve a problem using programming <br>
-2- Used HTML and CSS to construct wb pages <br/>
+2- Used HTML and CSS to construct web pages <br/>
-3- Javascript to write event driven programing using functions, for loops, and conditional statement <br/>
+3- Coded in Javascript to write event driven programing using functions, for loops, and conditional statement <br/>
 4- How to manipulate image pixels with Javascript <br/>
 5- How to create image filters with Javascript <br/>
 6- Testing and Debuging approaches <br/>